-The Wales national football team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.
+The Wales national team is the third-oldest international side in the sport, having made their debut in 1876 in a match against Scotland in Glasgow.

 The team holds the distinction of coming from the least populous nation to have reached the semi-finals of the UEFA European Championship.
 They achieved that feat in the 2016 tournament in France.